-So, I guess I shouldn’t treat it like a cast away.
-And, no, no matter how much I try to rationalize, yellow is not the new green!
+So, I guess I shouldn’t treat it like a castaway.
+No, no matter how much I try to rationalize, yellow is not the new green!
 It’s time to cast the guilt and these foolish notions aside and find a solution for yellow rubber tree leaves!

 Yellowing Leaves on a Rubber Plant

 Yellowing leaves on a rubber plant could also be a sign that it is pot bound so you may want to consider repotting your rubber plant.
-Select a new pot, with adequate drainage, that is 1-2 sizes larger and fill the base of the pot with some fresh potting soil.
+Select a new pot, with adequate drainage, that is one to two sizes larger and fill the base of the pot with some fresh potting soil.
 Extract your rubber plant from its original pot and gently tease the roots to remove excess soil from them.
 Inspect the roots and prune any that are dead or diseased looking with sterile pruning shears.
-Position the rubber plant in its new container so that the top of the root ball is a few inches below the rim of the pot.
-Fill in the container with soil, leaving an inch of space at the top for watering.
+Position the rubber plant in its new container so that the top of the root ball is a few inches (8 cm.) below the rim of the pot.
+Fill in the container with soil, leaving an inch (2.5 cm.) of space at the top for watering.